menu icon

 • Place the other half of the lemon in the middle of the bottom of the slow cooker.
 Arrange four even sized foil balls around the half lemon to make a little rack for the chicken to keep it elevated so the bottom of the chicken doesn't sit in the liquid that forms.
 (If you have a rack for your crock pot, you can also use that.
 Or use halved onions.)

 • Place the chicken on the foil balls in the slow cooker insert, breast side up.
 Use a piece of kitchen string or twine to tie the drumsticks together.
 Tuck the wings of the chicken underneath the chicken.
-(That's all you really need to do but details on a more complete truss are below.)

 • Cook on high for 3 ½ to 4 hours or low for 7-8 hours, until the chicken reaches an internal temperature of 160.

-• Remove the roasted chicken from the oven.
-Let the chicken rest for 10-15 minutes before carving so it retains its juices.
+• Let the chicken rest for 10-15 minutes before serving so it retains its juices.
 You can tent it with aluminum foil so it retains its heat.
+Enjoy!

 Notes